-In the dive bar-heavy Eastern section of Wicker Park, this place often gets lost in the shuffle.
+In the dive bar-heavy Eastern section of Wicker Park that also includes Rite Liquors (across the street), Zakopane, Phyllis’ Musical Inn, and Gold Star, this place often gets lost in the shuffle.
 Longtime residents even seem surprised by its existence, and the locals-heavy crew of serious professional drinkers like it that way.
 If you’re a fan of Polish vodka and “authentic” dive bar smells (who isn't???), this is the place for you.

-Bruno’s (formerly known as Bruno and Tim’s Lounge) has been a Rogers Park staple since 1956, and has amassed serious street cred among locals for staying put in the neighborhood while Loyola bought up all the other businesses on the block and turned them into retail or housing.
-Step inside and find “package goods” on the left, and a recently touched-up bar on the right that’s frequented by students, barflies, and basketball-loving alumni.
+Not only has Bruno’s (formerly known as Bruno and Tim’s Lounge) been a Rogers Park lynchpin since 1956, the joint has amassed serious street cred among locals for staying put in the neighborhood while Loyola bought up all the other businesses on the block and turned them into retail or housing.
+Step inside and find “package goods” on the left and a recently touched-up bar on the right that’s frequented by students, barflies, and basketball-loving alumni.

 Some people love the Oasis and its dead-serious love of darts: the sport of beer-bellied champions.
 Others know the joint simply as “where dreams go to die,” citing blurry 3am visits during which time stands still and despondent men clutch beer bottles like the edge of an abyss.
 But hey, the Oasis sells to-go booze late into the night, so think happy thoughts and forge ahead.

-At Peacock Liquors is more of a liquor store with a bar in the back (rather than the other way around) and every visit feels like it necessitates a drink that can never come quick enough.
+At Peacock Liquors, the majestic neon sign serves as dazzling plumage, calling Regular Joes to stop in for an Old Style and a chat with the ‘tender about how the mayor/Bears O-line/weather/whatever you feel like bitching about is terrible.
+It’s more of a liquor store with a bar in the back (rather than the other way around) and every visit feels like it necessitates a drink that can never come quick enough.

 Come for the jukebox, stay for the company, leave with a cold sixer in hand.
 The Sovereign is one of the sparkliest hidden gems in town, and its excellent jukebox features mixes made by the staff and friends.
 Every neighborhood should have a slashie like this.